Azure/azure-sdk-for-c/sdk/iot/hub/samples/README.md

 # Azure IoT Hub Sample

-This document explains samples for the Azure Embedded C SDK IoT Hub Client and how to use them.
+This document explains samples for the Azure SDK for Embedded C IoT Hub Client and how to use them.

 ## Key concepts